huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 ]
 ```

-We will now call `apply_chat_template` method of the processor and preprocess the output of it along with the image inputs.
+We will now call the processors' [`~ProcessorMixin.apply_chat_template`] method to preprocess its output along with the image inputs.

 ```python
 prompt = processor.apply_chat_template(messages, add_generation_prompt=True)